-Obviously we do not just want to describe a formal derivation as a kind of domino but we want to interpret the occuring symbols as mathematical objects.
-Thus we let variables x, y, \ldots range over some domain like the real numbers \mathbb{R} and let f and g stand for functions $F, G: \mathbb{R} \to \mathbb{R}$.
+Obviously we do not just want to describe a formal derivation as a kind of domino but we want to interpret the occurring symbols as mathematical objects.
+Thus we let variables x, y,... range over some domain like the real numbers $\mathbb R$ and let f and g stand for functions F, G: $\mathbb R \to \mathbb R$ .
 Observe that the symbol or "name" f is not identical to the function F, and indeed f might also be interpretated as another function F'.
 To emphasize the distinction between names and objects, we classify symbols, formulas and derivations as syntax whereas the interpretations of symbols belong to the realm of semantics.

-By interpreting x, y, ... and f, g, ... in a structure like (\mathbb{R}, F, G) we can define straightforwardly whether a formula like $\exists x g(f(x))$ is satisfied in the structure.
+By interpreting x, y, ... and f, g, ... in a structure like $(\mathbb{R}, F, G)$ we can define straightforwardly whether a formula like $\exists x \, g(f(x))$ is satisfied in the structure.
 A formula is logically valid if it is satisfied under all interpretations.
 The fundamental theorem of mathematical logic and the central result of this course is GÖDEL's completeness theorem: